colinbate/redux-form-submit-saga/README.md

 })(MyForm);
 ```

-This is assuming you are using `handleSubmit` within your form and not passing it anything.
+This is assuming you are using `handleSubmit` within your form and not invoking it with an inline handler function.

 There are multiple ways to configure `onSubmitActions`, the simplest being the one above.